prakharrathi25/streamlit-machine-learning-app/README.md

 ## How to Run

 1. Clone this repository on your local machine
+2. Install Streamlit: `pip install streamlit`
-2. Run the Streamlit app using: `streamlit run app.py`
+3. Run the Streamlit app using: `streamlit run app.py`

 ## Preview

 <p align="center">